GUIDING THE WAY FOR THOSE WHO Come

 Delta Gamma is committed to creating an equitable and inclusive environment for all women who believe in our shared values.

-This commitment includes our service and philanthropic efforts to provide aid to the visually impaired community, as well as taking measures to eliminate barriers to inclusion and access to membership in our organization.
+This commitment includes our service and philanthropic efforts to support and advocate for people who are blind or have low vision, as well as taking measures to eliminate barriers to inclusion and access to membership in our organization.
 If those are also personal priorities for you, we would love for you to be a part of our sisterhood.

 Our popular Hope Serving trips shine a spotlight on social responsibility.

-Hope Serving is a service learning experience that offers Delta Gammas the opportunity to develop as leaders on a local, regional and (inter)national level.
-These trips encourages learning and critical thinking through hands-on service, community involvement and civic and social justice education.
+Hope Serving is a service learning experience at Delta Gamma Schools for Children with Visual Impairments that offers Delta Gamma members the opportunity to develop as leaders on a local, regional and (inter)national level.
+These trips encourage learning and critical thinking through hands-on service, community involvement and civic and social justice education.

 Delta Gamma doesn’t force a woman to change, but she will grow and develop as a collegiate member in more ways than she thought were possible.

 Across the world, Delta Gamma women are leaders in their organizations and communities — and those leadership skills are formed beginning right here within our collegiate chapters.
-The best qualities of character are strengthened at DG Institute each summer.
-Delta Gamma Institute and Lewis Institute.
-Leaders from all collegiate chapters take part in this leadership event focused on personal/professional development and leadership skills.
-They explore values congruence, identify their strengths, discuss conflict resolution and develop an action plan for returning to their chapters and leading adaptive change.
+Opportunities to explore values congruence, identify your strengths, discuss conflict resolution skills and develop the leadership skills needs to promote adaptive change is at the core of our member experience programming.